atl-tw/xddl/README.md

       The output plugin to generate
     --help
       Show this help text
+    --include-dir, -d
+      Directory(ies) to scan for *.xddl.json files to include.
   * --input-file, -i
       The specification file.
   * --output-directory, -o
       The directory to output generated artifacts to.
+    --stacktrace
+      Show the stacktrace of an error
+      Default: false

 ```